 If you’re looking for more adventure, book a trip with Excursions of Escalante.
 Owens refers to owner Rick Creed as a “slot canyon genius.”
-He knows many off-the-beaten-path slots to get visitors away from the crowds.
+He knows many off-the-beaten-path slot canyons to get visitors away from the crowds.
 Creed is great at matching skills and abilities to trips, making sure you have just the right amount of fun.
 After spending the day guiding, Creed spends his evenings serving on the local search and rescue team.
 Book at excursionsofescalante.com.

 “Seeing Bryce in the snow is wild,” says Owens, “It looks like cake and icing.”